 Once you have purchased your Toolbox Genomics Health Action Plan, you will be mailed a DNA Collection Kit.
 On the kit, you will find a barcode.
 Please go here to register your kit.
 You will be asked to create an account and sign a consent form related to our collection of your genetic sample, analysis of your genetic sample, and use and disclosure of your genetic data prior to registering your barcode.
 This is required to allow the lab to sequence your DNA and for Toolbox Genomics to generate your Health Action Plan.

-We will send you a DNA Collection Kit containing instructions, 2 packages of cheek swabs each containing 2 swabs (total of 4 swabs), a DNA Sample Envelope and a prepaid return envelope.
+We will send you a DNA Collection Kit containing instructions, 1 cheek swab, a DNA Sample Envelope and a prepaid return envelope.

 To collect your DNA (directions can also be found on your collection kit):